SergK/nexus3-ssl/README.md

    which includes both:
    - docker-dev
    - docker-proxy
-* Configure a Request Header Authentication in Nexus Repository Manager
+* [Done] Configure a Request Header Authentication in Nexus Repository Manager
   * Go to "administration/system/capabilities" in the UI
   * Click on "Create capability" to add a new capability
   * Select the "Rut Auth" capability